Bike Orlando

 From the West Loop Pavilion parking area and going west, the Lakefront Park Trail narrows and runs 1/10 mile to Columbia St. where the Fortune-Lakeshore Multi-Use Trail begins.
 The 10-foot trail runs roadside with a grass buffer.
 This is not a destination recreational trail, but a good local connector.

-The trail starts on the east side of E. Lakeshore Blvd. through a residential area along the lake - there are no crossroads on this side, but many driveways so be careful.
-At Brown Chapel Road construction is underway on the Kissimmee-St. Cloud Connector.
+The trail starts on the east side of E. Lakeshore Blvd. through a residential area along the lake - there are no crossroads on this side, but driveways so be careful.
+At Brown Chapel Road link to the Kissimmee-St. Cloud Connector.
 The trail then crosses a bridge over the St. Cloud (C-31) Canal (6/10 mile).

 Past the bridge, the trail runs lakeside along a wetland with no homes or driveways for about 6/10 mile.
 We ended our ride here, where residences resume lakeside.